What Is Cloud Workload Protection (CWP)?

 A CWP can help any enterprise undergoing cloud migration accelerate their cloudification process by ensuring security standards adherence from the get go.

-Key Components of a Cloud Workload Protection Platform
+Key Components of a Cloud Workload Protection Platform (CWPP)

 While they may differ in features and capabilities almost every CWP solution comprises: